gaehlerm/SoftwareEngineering/README.md

     # ...
 ```

-### Worker class
+### Worker Class

-Worker classes are implementing the difficult algorithms in your code.
-Some people may say that these are the only real classes.
-At least most of the design rules for classes apply only to worker classes.
-Worker classes have very few private and no public variables, some rather complicated private methods and few public methods.
+Worker classes implement complex algorithms in your code.
+Some people may argue that these are the only real classes.
+Most design rules for classes apply specifically to worker classes.
+Worker classes consist of very few private variables and no public variables.
+They often include some rather complicated private methods and a few public methods.
 Worker classes are the only type of classes with private methods.
-Other classes don't have complicated methods to hide, other classes hide only variables.
+Other classes do not have complicated methods to hide; they only hide variables.

-This means that worker classes are the only classes that do really complicated things that have to be hidden from the other programmers.
+This implies that worker classes are the only classes that perform complex tasks that should to be hidden from other programmers.
 At the same time, worker classes are extremely dangerous.
-You can easily hide too much complexity within a single worker class, such that no one will ever be able to understand it.
-You have to make absolutely sure that your worker classes are small and well tested.
-In fact, a worker class isn’t that different from a function where the function arguments correspond to the member variables.
-Therefore a worker class should never have more than 3 member variables and about 100 lines of code, depending on the general complexity of the class.
-Consider also using a few functions instead of a worker class.
-Functions have to explicitly pass around the variables which might make the code easier to understand and test, even if the code overall becomes slightly longer.
+Excessive complexity can be easily concealed within a single worker class, making it incomprehensible to anyone.
+You have to ensure that your worker classes are small and well-tested.
+In fact, a worker class isn't that different from a function, where the function arguments correspond to the member variables.
+Therefore, a worker class should never have more than three member variables and about 100 lines of code, depending on the general complexity of the class.
+Consider using a few functions instead of a worker class.
+Functions have to explicitly pass around the variables, which might make the code easier to understand and test, even if the code overall becomes slightly longer.

-As a general rule of thumb one can say that a worker class has become too complex if you struggle writing tests for it.
+As a general rule of thumb, one can say that a worker class has become too complex if you struggle to write tests for it.
 This is a clear indication that it's time to break up the class into smaller pieces.
-For more details see the chapter on testing.
+For more details, refer to the chapter on testing.

-It is somewhat difficult to create a good example for a worker class that doesn't become too complicated for this book here.
-So I try to make a somewhat artificial one.
-Instead of this simple recursion used here you have to imagine a very complex algorithm that is hard to understand.
+It is challenging to create a good example for a worker class that is not overly complicated for this book.
+So I tried to create a somewhat artificial one.
+Instead of this simple recursion, imagine a highly complex algorithm that is difficult to understand.

 ```py
 class Worker: